chentselee/simple-chat-server/README.md

 # simple-chat-server
-Server part for the simple chat server.
+Server part of the simple chat server.